somsubhro/somsubhro.github.io/struggles.md

 ## To VSCode from PyCharm

 Just to quick note for self and those wandering souls - if you change a code file in VSCode you need to `save` it first before it can take effect - like in your `git status`, `cdk synth`, or `cdk diff` (for AWS CDK) calls.
 In PyCharm, you don't need to.
+Otherwise, ensure you enable Autosave in VSCode.